unoplatform/uno/doc/articles/features/using-skia-wpf.md

         <UpToDateCheckInput Include="$(MSBuildThisFileDirectory)**/*.xaml" />
         ```

-        You'll need edit this file outside of Visual Studio.
+        You'll need to edit this file outside of Visual Studio.
 If you need an example, create a new temporary project, and take a look at the way these lines are defined in the shared project file.